mtazzari/galario/README.md

 See
     cmake --help-variable CMAKE_BUILD_TYPE

 The default is `Release`.
+If you want debug symbols as well, use `RelWithDebInfo`.
 To turn off optimization

     cmake -DCMAKE_BUILD_TYPE=Debug